icyphox/site/pages/blog/efficacy-deepfakes.md

 - Fact checking media in 22 different languages is non-trivial

 India has had a long-standing problem with misinformation.
-The 2019 elections, the recent CAA controversy and even more recently---the coronavirus.
+The 2019 elections, the recent CAA controversy and even more recently -- the coronavirus.
 In some cases, it has even lead to
 [mob violence](https://www.npr.org/2018/07/18/629731693/fake-news-turns-deadly-in-india).

 All of this shows that the populace is easily influenced, and deepfakes are only going to simplify this.
-What's worse is explaining to a rural crowd that something like a deepfake can exist---comprehension and adoption of technology has always been slow in India, and can be attributed to socio-economic factors.
+What's worse is explaining to a rural crowd that something like a deepfake can exist -- comprehension and adoption of technology has always been slow in India, and can be attributed to socio-economic factors.